Best Soundbars For The Money (2017 Reviews Guide)

 While connecting your TV with the soundbar is simple and only requires a single cable, a lot of users feel limited with reference to the connectivity options and believe there should have been much more in a soundbar that costs more than $500.

 Moreover, while optical outputs are common on modern TVs, many models do not have one.
-So, make sure that you check the output of your TV before buying this soundbar.
-Another major flaw in this soundbar is that it is only compatible with DTS audio format.
+So, make sure that you check the output of your TV before buying this sound bar.

-There is also a Sonos App for smartphones which allows user to stream their favourite music from multiple streaming services, like Apple Music, Prime Music, etc. Moreover, you can also stream from more than 100,000 internet radio stations.
-However, some users have found a number of problems with the Sonos App.
+There is also a Sonos App for smartphones which allows user to stream their favourite music from multiple streaming services, like Apple Music, SoundCloud, Spotify, Pandora etc. Moreover, you can also stream from more than 100,000 internet radio stations.
+And it uses Wi-Fi rather than Bluetooth so there are no out of range or dropout issues.

 How To Select The Right Soundbar?